Front Range Fed

 What's the difference between jammy eggs and hard-boiled eggs?

 Jammy eggs have a creamy yolk with a softer texture, while hard-boiled eggs have fully solid yolks.
 For hard-boiled eggs, increase the cooking time to 10-12 minutes.
-(And, see my guide for making perfect hard-boiled eggs in the instant pot!)
+(And, see my guide for making perfect hard-boiled eggs in the Instant Pot!)

 Can I use different-sized eggs?